So, this was the situation at Casa Crafts on Sea last Friday.

 I used mushrooms and courgettes, didn’t add any salt (as I’m a bit obsessive about salt levels) and changed the bisto for a reduced salt stock cube because I don’t own any gravy stuff.

 And the result?
-(Big drum roll please…) Jacob wouldn’t touch it.
+(Big drum roll please…) My son wouldn’t touch it.
 Not sat in his high chair.
 Not in front of cbeebies while I tried to sneak it into him.
 Not even when I explained that, y’know this is for my blog and Jodie might get upset and stuff.
 Not a sausage.
 Meh.

 So Jacob went to bed with no tea which meant that later that night John and I were left with the leftovers, and, more worryingly, no kebab.
 And the result?